 There is no current trading market for Cyclerion common stock.
 Cyclerion expects that a limited market, commonly known as a "when issued" trading market, will develop on or shortly before the record date for the distribution, and that "regular way" trading of Cyclerion common stock will begin on the first trading day following the completion of the distribution.
-Cyclerion has applied to have its common stock listed on the Nasdaq Global Market under the symbol "CYCN."
+Cyclerion intends to apply for listing of its common stock on the Nasdaq Global Market under the symbol "CYCN".